Summary

 The total loss is L = L_s + λ · L_u.

-- The weak-aug forward pass is done with
+- The weak-augmentation forward pass uses

 Full PyTorch Implementation of FixMatch